UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 38521  I loved this film.
 I first saw it when I was 2...   pos  1091_10.txt
 ```

 Notes: First we wrangle our data so that we can train our model.

-This
-data contains the review as a column and a `label` column which contains
+This data contains the review in a column named `review` and a `label`
-values of either `pos` or `neg` for positive or negative.
+column which contains values of either `pos` or `neg` for positive or
+negative.

 ---